Stolz/laravel-html-tidy/README.md

 	composer require "stolz/laravel-html-tidy:dev-master"

-Once the filter is installed you need to register the service provider with the application.
+Once the package is installed you need to register the service provider with the application.
 Open up `app/config/app.php` and find the `providers` key.

 	'providers' => array(
 		'Stolz\Filter\HtmlTidyServiceProvider',